 In this section, I present results from the artefactual field experiment, which took place between December 2016 and February 2018.
-The main outcome variable, empirical specifications, and variables for heterogeneity analysis were pre-specified at the American Economic Association's RCT Registry.30 The sample consists of 2,872 observations from 718 unique microenterprise owners, representing one decision per respondent for each of the four treatment groups (CT, DT, ET1, ET2).
-Decisions under the two equity contracts are pooled into one treatment indicator (ET) in the subsequent analysis.
+The main outcome variable, empirical specifications, and variables for heterogeneity analysis were pre-specified at the American Economic Association's

-29 In order to reduce confusion from switching from equity to debt and then back to equity, the two equity treatments always appeared next to each other, although the order in which the two equity treatments appeared was also randomised.
+28 In order to reduce confusion from switching from equity to debt and then back to equity, the two equity treatments always appeared next to each other, although the order in which the two equity treatments appeared was also randomised.